 I can only recommend freezing the cookies before they’ve been decorated.
 Save the decorating for after the cookies have been thawed.

-For best results, allow the cookies to cool completely, then arrange the cookies in a single layer (without touching) on a baking sheet or large plate.
-Freeze the cookies first, then once solid, they can be transferred to a container of your choice.
+For best results, allow the undecorated cookies to cool completely, then arrange the cookies in a single layer (without touching) on a baking sheet or large plate.
+Freeze the cookies first, then once completedchilled, they can be transferred to a sealed container or freezer bag of your choice.
 If possible, separate layers of cookies with wax paper or parchment paper.

 When stored correctly, baked cookies can be frozen for up to two months.